Kalianey/zodiacpress/readme.txt

 **Quick Setup**

 1. In your WordPress dashboard, go to ZodiacPress –> Settings, and click the Misc tab.
 2. Enter your GeoNames Username and click “Save Changes.”
 You can quickly create a free [GeoNames account here](http://www.geonames.org/login).
 This is required because the plugin uses Geonames webservice to get birth place latitude/longitude coordinates and timezone ids for the birth reports.
 After you create your GeoNames account, you have to enable their free web services by going to their [manage account page](http://www.geonames.org/manageaccount) and click to enable them at the bottom where it says "Free Web Services."
+(Optional: if you have a Premium GeoNames account, then you should take advantage of [Enhanced GeoNames](https://cosmicplugins.com/downloads/zodiacpress-enhanced-geonames/).)
 3. Add the `[birthreport]` shortcode to a page or post.
 This is where the birth report form will appear.
 Go to this page on the front of your site to generate a birth report.

 That’s it for the Quick Setup.
 This allows you to generate a basic report which lists the planets in the signs, planets in the houses, and aspects.
 Interpretations will not be included in the report until you enter your own natal interpretations.